A company limited by guarantee

 vi. to analyse the use of the website and services;

-vii. to ensure that content from our site is presented in the most effective manner for you and for your computer; and
+vii. to ensure that content from our site is presented in the most effective manner for you and for your computer;

-viii. in general, we may process any of your personal data with the purpose to comply with any legal obligation to which we are subject.
+xi. in general, we may process any of your personal data with the purpose to comply with any legal obligation to which we are subject.

 Information you give us may comprise: